Skip to content

 Examples

-# standard run
+# Standard full run

 rsetl run

-rsetl run --tag 2025Q4 --no-merge
+rsetl run --tag test-run --no-merge

-rsetl run --until disambiguation --remove-opeb-metrics --tag pre-annotation
+rsetl run --until disambiguation --tag pre-human-review

-# resume an existing run from human updates onward
+# Resume an existing run from human updates onward

-rsetl run --resume-run 20260325T103000Z-ab12cd-pre-annotation --from-stage human_updates
+--from-stage human_updates

-rsetl run --resume-run 20260325T103000Z-ab12cd-pre-annotation --only stats
+rsetl run --only similarity

 Notes